gitter-badger/dollar/scripting.md

 ```

 So `:=` allows the default behaviour of Dollar, which is to make everything declarative, and `=` is used to nail down a particular value.
+Later we'll come across the value anchor operator or diamond `<>` which instructs DollarScript to fix a value at the time of declaration.
+More on that later.